Quantum-Plasmonic Dynamics Modeled via a Modified Langevin Noise Formalism: Numerical Studies of Single-Photon Emission and Two-Photon Interference: Two-Photon Interference

+Based on the developed numerical framework, we perform two-dimensional simulations to observe plasmonic Hong--Ou--Mandel (HOM) interference---a model that is homomorphic to the full three-dimensional configuration \cite{Dheur2016Single} shown in Fig.~\ref{fig:3D_QP_HOM}.
+The two-dimensional simulation scenario is illustrated in Fig.~\ref{fig:Scenario}.
+The plasmonic platform consists of a gold (Au) thin film containing (i) two grating couplers on the left and right and (ii) a single-ridge plasmonic beam splitter (BS) located at the center.
+The grating design parameters follow \cite{Baron2011Compact}, and the ridge width and height are chosen to be $200\,\mathrm{nm}$, giving approximately $50{:}50$ splitting.
+The dispersive permittivity $\epsilon(\mathbf{r},\omega)$ of Au is modeled using the experimental data in \cite{McPeak2015}.

+We consider two unentangled single photons in vacuum incident on the grating couplers.
+Each photon has a center wavelength of $800\,\mathrm{nm}$ and an $x$-polarized electric field that efficiently excites surface plasmon polaritons (SPPs).
+We assume that each single photon has a temporal full width at half maximum (FWHM) of approximately $0.019~\mathrm{ps}$.
+The excited SPPs propagate toward the plasmonic BS, undergo plasmonic interference, and are subsequently converted back into out-coupled photons by the grating couplers.
+The out-coupled photons are then detected at two photodetectors (at time $t_4$ in Fig.~\ref{fig:Scenario}), thereby generating a second-order correlation signal.
+In addition, we evaluate second-order correlations directly from the SPP fields before their conversion into free-space photons (at time $t_3$ in Fig.~\ref{fig:Scenario}) to verify that SPPs, being bosonic quasiparticles, can also exhibit HOM visibility.

+In order to analyze the plasmonic HOM visibility, and following the numerical framework developed in the previous section, we perform two independent time-evolving Gaussian wavepacket simulations.
+By shifting the initial position of the right-incident wavepacket, whose spectral amplitude is denoted by $\tilde{h}$, we introduce a controllable time delay between the two single-photon inputs.
+More specifically, for each frequency component within the bandwidth of the single-photon wavepacket (corresponding to its temporal FWHM), we run a frequency-domain finite-element method (FEM) simulation of a Gaussian beam centered at the initial photon location.
+The full time evolution of the Gaussian wavepacket is then obtained by weighting these FEM solutions with a Gaussian spectral distribution.
+Using this procedure, we retrieve the positive-frequency fields $\mathbf{E}^{(+)}(\mathbf{r},t;\xi)$ for $\xi=\mathrm{L},\mathrm{R}$.

-Fig. \ref{fig:Time_Evolution_E_field} illustrates the time evolution of the magnitude of $\mel{\Psi^{(2)}_{t_0}}{\hat{\mathbf{E}}^{(-)}(\mathbf{r},t)\cdot \hat{\mathbf{E}}^{(+)}(\mathbf{r},t)}{\Psi^{(2)}_{t_0}}$ in the presence of the plasmonic BS.
-It can be clearly observed that the two photons initialized in the vacuum are converted into SPPs via grating couplers, excited SPPs are propagating toward the plasmonic BS to have plasmonic interferences, and finally SPPs are converted back into out-coupled photons.
+Fig.~\ref{fig:Time_Evolution_E_field} shows the evolution of the single-photon detection probability in the presence of the BS.
+The two localized input photons are first converted into SPPs via the grating couplers, propagate toward the BS where plasmonic interference occurs, and then reconvert into out-coupled photons.